 - lush (adj.)

-- mid-15c., "lax, flaccid, soft, tender," from Old French lasche "soft, succulent," from laschier "loosen," from Late Latin laxicare "become shaky," related to Latin laxare "loosen," from laxus "loose" (see lax).
-Sense of "luxuriant in growth" is first attested c.1600, in Shakespeare.
-Applied to colors since 1744.
+- mid-15c., "lax, flaccid, soft, tender" (obsolete or dialectal), from Old French lasche "soft, loose, slack, negligent, cowardly," from laschier "loosen," from Late Latin laxicare "become shaky," related to Latin laxare "loosen," from laxus "loose" (see lax).
+The main modern sense of the word, with reference to plant life, "luxuriant in growth," is first attested c.
+1600, in Shakespeare.
 Related: Lushly; lushness.

 - lush (n.)